The Lucie Arnaz Show

 The Lucie Arnaz Show is an American sitcom that aired on CBS from April 2 until June 11, 1985.
 It was based on the British sitcom Agony.

 Premise

 Dr. Jane Lucas is a psychologist who answers questions from the public on her radio show ("The Jane Lucas Show") and in a magazine.
 Jim Gordon is her boss.

+Reception

+Although it was billed as a comedy, Arnaz told an interviewer, "It's not a comedy, it's not a drama.
+It's a story."
+Critics agreed that the show was not a successful comedy.
+"The Lucie Arnaz Show lacks both appeal and humor," wrote The Cincinnati Enquirer's Tom Brinkmoeller, who also called it "uninspired".
+In 1990, Arnaz recalled the show's brief run as "a depressing experience."